raspberrypilearning/rainbow-run/en/step_2.md

 <mark>generic Vertex snapping ingredient</mark>

-An alternative way to position these two pieces together is to set the transform position of the Ramp_Spiral to X=`3`, Y=`1.5`, Z=`-3.`.
+An alternative way to position these two pieces together is to set the transform position of the Ramp_Spiral to X=`3`, Y=`1.5`, Z=`-3.3`.

+--- collapse ---
+---
+title: Why are the coordinates for both objects the same?
+---

+Objects in Unity have a **Pivot point** used for the Transform position coordinates.

-**Tip:** If you click on an object in Scene view you can see the Transform gizmo on the shape.
-This gizmo sits at the **Pivot point** and is the point used for the Transform position coordinates.
-In this case the Pivot point for 'Ramp_StraightDown' is at the top and the Pivot point for 'Ramp_Spiral' is at the bottom so the coordinates are the same for both pieces.
+**Tip:** Click on an object in Scene view to see the Transform gizmo position.

+In this case the Pivot point for 'Ramp_StraightDown' is at the top edge and the Pivot point for 'Ramp_Spiral' is at the bottom edge.
+This means the coordinates are the same for both pieces.

 ![Two images side by side showing the joining area of both objects.
 The first with the transform gizmo on the 'Ramp_StraightDown' , the second with the transform gizmo of the 'Ramp_Spiral'.](images/pivot-point.png)

+--- /collapse ---

 --- /task ---